yukai9515/Data-Analysis/README.md

-# clustering
+# clustering Kmeans and Kmedian
 1.Download the example: iris_x and copy-paste them to your path

-2.apply_Kmeans= True is using Kmeans clustering, on the other hand, is using K-median clustering
+2.apply_Kmeans= True is using Kmeans clustering, on the other hand, is using Kmedian clustering

 3.Choosing the input data row, data, iteration time in K_cluster()